Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 img src="images/4.jpg" width="640"

 The rest of Contents.swift is basically the same as ARKit-Stereoscope-67P.
 Displaying thousands of stars in SceneKit with ARKit is possible with iOS Swift Playgrounds 3.0 update.
 There is still a memory limit on a 2018 9.7" iPad with 2GB of RAM.
-The solution to not being able to display all 119,617 stars is to add a variable "parsec" which will only plot stars within certain distance.
+The solution to not being able to display all 119,617 stars is to add a variable "parsec" which will only plot stars within a certain distance.

 # References